Christmas in Indonesia

 The local government of Taroja organizes an annual event known as ‘Lovely December’.
 This festival has a lot of exhibitions and crafts display and is a way to welcome Christmas and New Year for the people of Toraja.
 They also conduct a traditional craft competition at this festival.
 The fireworks and Lettoan procession held on 26th December are the highlights of this festival.
 Lettoan is a parade with symbols of the sun, the flower, and a form of staircase representing the three dimensions of life.

-Christmas in Indonesia is celebrated with a lot of enthusiasm and vigour.
-Being there at the time of Christmas as an exhilarating experience which can not be explained in words.
-All the Christmas events are celebrated with a lot of joy and happiness in Indonesia.
+The Christmas festival in Indonesia is celebrated with a lot of enthusiasm and vigor.
+Being there at the time of Christmas as an exhilarating experience that can not be explained in words!